haberdashPI/vscode-modal-keys/README.md

 ModalKeys is missing a few features I did not want to maintain from ModalEdit: bookmarks and quick snippets.
 I find these features to be well covered by several existing extensions in VSCode.

-My re-organizing of this project is also part of my plans to pave the way for fully functional keyboard macros and
+There has also been quite a bit of internal refactoring as part of my plans to pave the way for fully functional keyboard macros and